FP-22-23/java-term-project-PFerreria/README.md

 - R1: Title cannot be empty
 - R2: Budget cannot be 0 nor negative
 - R3: Duration cannot be 0 nor negative
+- R4: Release date has to be before today

 **Natural Order:** By score and budget